 My grandmother and mother occupied two different realms underneath one and the same leaky roof.
 The improvised bookshelves in our dining area held together my mother’s world.
 They reached all the way up to the ceiling and completely covered the glass wall, thus blocking the light and leaving the room dimly lit.
 It seemed as if my mother used her books at the entrance to her living space to protect herself from a threat only visible to her.

 The books on these shelves spelled out the geography of my mother’s mind.
 Most of them were European classics with a strong bias for German literature — Heinrich Böll, Hermann Hesse, Max Frish, Günter Grass and Thomas Mann.
 There were also Russians and Soviets– Lev Tolstoy, Nikolai Gogol, Mikhail Bulgakov and Mikhail Sholokhov.
 Latin American authors were more sporadic — Jorges Borges and Gabriel García Márquez.
 There were some US ones — John Steinbeck and Ken Kesey.
-The end of the bookshelves were spilling piles of LIK, a Bulgarian magazine on literature, art and culture, of which my mother unfailingly kept on top.
+The end of the bookshelves were spilling piles of LIK, a Bulgarian magazine on literature, art and culture, with which my mother unfailingly kept up to date.

 I suspected that my mother considered the geography of her mother’s mind to be limited.
 Its center was my grandmother’s attic kitchen.
 Its outermost location was Koprivshtitsa, where my grandmother was born.
 In between lay the farmers markets and grocery stores that my grandmother frequented in her daily effort to tend to our family.
 My grandmother read mostly French novels but my mother hardly ever asked about them.
 She addressed my grandmother only to inquire about the daily menu.
 The casual way in which she used my grandmother’s first name, thus breaking cultural conventions, suggested slight derision.
 It implied that she didn’t think much of her mother’s daily efforts to feed the family.